-You can now build the base image as specified in Setting up (Docker).
+You can now build the base image as described in Setting up (Docker).

 - The Docker host

-If necessary, rebuild images for Code Environments; see Using code envs with containerized execution.
+If necessary, rebuild images for code environments.
+For details, see Using code envs with containerized execution.

-By selecting the corresponding containerized execution configuration, you are now ready to run deploy your worload on remote Docker containers.
+By selecting the corresponding containerized execution configuration, you are now ready to deploy your workload on remote Docker containers.

-If you have several remote Docker daemons, you will need to create multiple containerized execution configurations, and manually dispatch execution between those configurations.
-DSS does not automatically dipatch between multiple configurations.
+If you have several remote Docker daemons, you would have to create multiple containerized execution configurations, and to manually dispatch execution among those configurations.
+DSS does not automatically dispatch among multiple configurations.